oceanofmercy/MultiAgent-Based-Game-Dev-System/README.md

 # MultiAgent-Based Game Development System

-A system that generates Python code for a Pygame project based on user input, utilizing multiple agents for different operations.
+A MultiAgent AI system that generates Python code for a Pygame project based on user input, utilizing multiple agents for different operations.
 Each agent is responsible for a specific task, enabling efficient parallel processing and error handling.

 ## Features